Aging & Health A to Z

 Once an aneurysm reaches a certain size, or if it grows too rapidly, or if it is pressing on other important parts of your body and causing symptoms, your healthcare provider may recommend surgery to repair the aneurysm and prevent it from rupturing.
 Several new, less-invasive techniques have been developed to surgically repair aneurysms.

-Surgery involves removing the damaged part of your artery and replacing it with a synthetic tube called a graft.
-This can be done by cutting you open, or by threading the graft through a small puncture in your artery and fastening it in place at the site of the aneurysm (called endovascular surgery).
+Surgery involves removing the damaged part of your artery and replacing it with a synthetic (man-made) tube called a graft.
+This can be done by open surgery, or by threading the graft through a small cut in your artery and fastening it in place at the site of the aneurysm (called endovascular surgery).

-The type of surgery your healthcare professional recommends will depend on:
+The type of surgery your healthcare provider recommends will depend on:

 Your healthcare provider can perform emergency surgery when an aneurysm ruptures, but the surgical risks are much higher and the survival rate is lower.